dpriskorn/asseeibot/README.md

 ## What I learned from this project
 * This was the second time I dipped my toes in asynchronous programming.
   It was fun and challenging thanks to the framework I used.
-* I made my first sequence diagram using PlanUML.
-It really helps getting an overview of the flow of the program.
+* I made my first 2 diagrams using PlanUML.
+It really helps getting an overview of the flow of the program and the relations between the classes.
 * I ran into some issues with a library for parsing the Wikipedia page and reported the issue upstream.
   Waiting for a solution there I hacked the library code locally and got it to work :)
   Then I switched to pywikibot to get better support for template parsing.